-A premium on stock highlights the number of money investors is willing to pay in addition to the par value of the stock.
+A premium on stock highlights the number of money investors are willing to pay in addition to the par value of the stock.
 It is an indication of the share value and the expectations from the market for the specific company.
-The firm should either be exceeding market expectations or keep investors interested in the future prospects of the company which makes them pay more than the par value of the share
+The firm should either be exceeding market expectations or keep investors interested in the prospects of the company, which makes them pay more than the par value of the share.

 Example of Premium on Stock